To organise and oversee all aspects of the on-site activity programme at the designated Summer School.

 - To work with the Excursions Manager, Centre Manager and LAL Head Office to ensure the leisure rota is adequate for the needs of the leisure programme.

-- To cover for the Excursions Manager (as necessary).
+- To cover for the Excursions Manager when required.

 - To be fully engaged with students and International Group Leaders in the rigours of summer school work, providing excellent customer service while delivering the LAL Summer School product.